 Willow oak's rounded crown and dense foliage make it an excellent shade tree.

-- Carbon sequestration: Like all trees, willow oaks contribute to carbon sequestration, helping mitigate climate change's effects by absorbing carbon dioxide from the air and using it as biomass.
+- Carbon sequestration: Like all willow oak trees, willow oaks contribute to carbon sequestration, helping mitigate the effects of climate change by absorbing carbon dioxide from the air and using it as biomass.